 New York City really comes alive in the springtime.
-Everyone is shaking off the chills frin winter weather, the parks are in bloom, and the waterways resume their bustling.
+Everyone is shaking off the chills from winter weather, the parks are in bloom, and the waterways resume their bustling.

 It’s also a great time to visit, with cheaper airfare and lodging available, shorter attraction lines, and exciting new special events and shows being offered daily.

-Choose as you go from dozens of fun New York attractions and save up to 50% off combined admission vs paying at the gate.
-Or, build your own pass and save up to 25% off.
+Choose as you go from popular attractions and save up to 50% on combined admission vs paying at the gate.

 Explore the American Museum of Natural History